RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 After the tab is detached, it's still synchronized with the SQL editor, meaning you can edit and refresh data as long as the SQL editor that produced that tab is open.
 Once you close it, tabs become read-only.

 ## SQL Expression Evaluation
 To evaluate an SQL expression, right-click the expression and click **Execute -> Evaluate SQL expression** on the context menu.
-This command basically performs a query of **SELECT [expression] FROM DUAL** type:
+This command performs a query of **SELECT [expression] FROM DUAL** type:

 ![](images/ug/Evaluate-SQL-expression.png)